ITP-175-FA18/syllabus/docs/setup.md

 ## :speech_balloon: 00 Chat

+**Due: 01/21/19 9 AM**

 The purpose of this chat is to make sure you have joined our Slack workspace and give you a chance to use the three types of Slack messages

-### Instructions

-Send the following messages in the ITP 175 Slack.

 * a normal message is sent in in a `#channel` and is viewable by the professor and students
 * an `@` message is also sent in a `#channel` and is viewable by the professor and students but also notifies the person you mentioned
 * a `direct message` is private and only viewable by you and the person you are direct messaging

+### Instructions

+Send the following messages in the ITP 175 Slack.

+1. A normal message in `#homeroom` introducing yourself to your classmates.
+1. Join the [#sp19-00-chat][] channel and use `@profmikegreene` to mention me.
+Ask a question you have about the course or programming.
+1. Use the **+** button to the right of `Direct Messages` and select profmikegreene from the list to send me a Direct Message that you've been able to login.

 ### Grading Rubric